 The program encourages students to select a minor in mathematics and/or general business.
 It prepares students for careers in fields such as data analysis, business analysis, management and business intelligence.

 The graduate degree in Computer Science is designed for individual who wants to upgrade the knowledge they already have in their field of computer science or those who desire a career change into one of these sought-after fields.
 With the wide selection of courses, this degree may be shaped as a professional master’s degree as well as a step in pursuing a doctoral degree.
-The program is designed to accommodate either full- or part-time study, with classes offered in the evenings and on weekends.
+The program is designed to accommodate either full- or part-time study, with classes offered in the evenings and online.

 A Minor in Computer Science is available to students in related disciplines.